© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Medieval church and cross 45m south of St George's Church is a scheduled monument protected by Historic England under reference 1018355.
 View the official record →

-The Medieval church and cross 45m south of St George's Church is an ancient monument located in Derbyshire, England.
+The medieval church and cross located 45 metres south of St George's Church in Derbyshire is a scheduled ancient monument of considerable antiquity.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1018355.

 Medieval church and cross 45m south of St George's Church is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1018355.